William Phips: Randolph arrived at Boston

 After leaving Boston, Phips searched the picked over wrecks in the Bahamas with limited success.
 Too many other treasure hunters had already gone before.
-When some of his crew became mutinous, he had them put off in Jamaica.
-On November 18, 1684, Phips was in Port Royal, Jamaica, the same time as Captain Stanley of the Bonetta.
+When some of his crew became mutinous, he had them put off on the English colony of Jamaica.
+On November 18, 1684, Phips was in Port Royal, the same time as HMS Bonetta.
 Soon afterward, Phips visited the north coast of Hispaniola and slowly cruised north exploring the banks where Stanley had been diligently searching for over a year.

-After Phips returned to London in August 1685, Samuel Pepys ordered the Navy Board to assess the Rose.
-Pepys had been out of power when Narborough set the strange plan in motion.
-In March and May 1686, Phips was ordered to attend the Lord Treasurer, where it was found that the king was only to receive £471 in treasure, though the wear and tear on the Rose was estimated at £700.
-In this age of piracy and high mortality, Phips making it back to London alive and with the King's ship still afloat was probably enough for him to pass the test.
-Already Narborough had a new plan in the works for Captain Phips, though this time it would be a private venture.
-Narborough's long infatuation with the Hispaniola treasure had not been diminished by Captain Stanley's discouragement on the Bonetta.
+After Phips returned to London in August 1685, Samuel Pepys ordered the Navy Board to assess Rose.
+Pepys had been out of power when Narborough set his plan in motion.
+In March and May 1686, Phips was ordered to attend the Lord Treasurer, where it was found that the King was only to receive £471 in treasure, though the wear and tear on Rose was estimated at £700.
+In this age of piracy and high mortality, Phips making it back to London alive with Rose still afloat was probably enough for him to pass the test.
+Already Narborough had a new plan in the works for Phips, though this time it would be a private venture.
+Narborough's long infatuation with the Hispaniola treasure had not been diminished by the discouragement of Bonettas captain.
 Knepp's report on Phips did succeed in disqualifying Phips who had shown that he was serviceable: willing serve the interests of the Crown.

 Finding Treasure

-As Captain Stanley of the Bonetta expressed disinterest in continuing to search for the Hispaniola treasure, the next logical choice for commander was obvious.
+As the captain of Bonetta expressed disinterest in continuing to search for the Hispaniola treasure, the next logical choice for commander was obvious.
 Narborough turned to the Duke of Albemarle who assembled a group of private investors to fund another expedition.
-Phips was tasked with finding suitable ships and these came to be the James and Mary, a 22-gun 200-ton frigate, and the 45-ton Henry of London, a sloop commanded by Francis Rogers, Phips' second mate on the previous voyage (he had left the Rose in Boston ISTG Vol 4 - Salee Rose).
+Phips was tasked with finding suitable ships and these came to be the James and Mary, a 22-gun 200-ton frigate, and the 45-ton Henry of London, a sloop commanded by Francis Rogers, Phips' second mate on the previous voyage (he had left Rose in Boston ISTG Vol 4 - Salee Rose).
 Phips utilized experience as a sailor and shipwright to select high quality anchors, chains, and cables to hold their ships securely in close proximity to the shoals for months as they tried to fish treasure from it. £500 worth of merchandize was taken along to barter for provisions, as well as to provide cover, or a ruse, that they were in Hispaniola merely as merchants, not treasure hunters.
 The London investors must have felt confident because they paid a total of £3,210 outfitting the ships for the voyage.
-Unlike the voyage of the Rose, the crew were to be paid regular wages.
+Unlike the voyage of Rose, the crew were to be paid regular wages.